 - Caffeine: should be avoided.
-Caffeine is a substance that occurs naturally in foods such as tea, coffee and chocolate; is added to some drinks such as cola, and some energy drinks; and is an ingredient of some cough and cold remedies, and some painkillers which you can buy at pharmacies.
-Having a lot of caffeine increases your risk of having significant problems in your pregnancy including miscarriage and a baby with low birth weight.
+Caffeine is a substance that occurs naturally in foods including tea, coffee and chocolate; it is also added to some drinks such as cola, and some energy drinks; and is an ingredient of some cough and cold remedies, and some painkillers which you can buy at pharmacies.
+Caffeine has been shown to increase the risk of having significant problems in your pregnancy including miscarriage and a baby with low birth weight.
 The larger the amount of caffeine you have, the higher your risk of problems becomes.
 Previously authorities recommended limiting your caffeine 200 mg a day but the evidence suggests there is no safe lower limit and that avoidance is best.

 A note about peanuts: at one point the FSA advised that you may wish to avoid eating peanuts when you are pregnant in certain cases.
 This included if you have an atopic disease such as asthma, eczema or hay fever, or if a close family member has one of these conditions.
 This was because there was a concern that children could develop a peanut allergy as a result of their mother eating peanuts during pregnancy.
 However, in the light of new evidence, this advice was changed in December 2008.
 The FSA now advises that there is no need for women who are pregnant or breastfeeding, or who have children aged under 3 years, to change their diets in order to exclude peanuts.

 Toxoplasmosis is an infection with a germ (bacterium) commonly found in raw meat and in sheep, lamb and cat poo (faeces).
 It can sometimes cause serious harm to an unborn baby.
 It can cause miscarriage, stillbirth, and abnormalities in the baby.
 To avoid it: